 Making homemade coconut milk is easy and only needs two ingredients, simple kitchen tools, and about 20 minutes of your time.
-As a result, you'll find the end result to be a creamy, plant-based milk with no gums, artificial flavors or sweeteners.
-Let's learn how to make coconut milk and my fav ways to use it.
+As a result, you’ll find the end result to be a creamy, dairy-free milk with no gums, artificial flavors or sweeteners.
+Let’s learn how to make coconut milk and my fav ways to use it.

 Making Homemade Coconut Milk

 Once again, it can be difficult to find milk that’s free of additives, stabilizers, and gums (I’m looking at you carrageenan!) to use in recipes that call for coconut milk.
 Yet, never fear!
 Your blender’s here!
 All you need to make this homemade version is:

 - Cheesecloth, tea towel, or nut milk bag

 - Place the shredded coconut in a bowl of boiling water.
 Stir to encourage the flakes to stay submerged.
 They will naturally absorb some of the hot water during soaking, which will break down the flakes to a creamy goodness.

 Cream is the best sort of homemade coconut milk, don’t you agree?